 Since the origin of this series of posts was a conversation about your newsletter being the most important marketing tool you have, this week, we’ll go over the basics of adding a MailChimp newsletter signup form to your WordPress site.
 (There are other newsletter tools.
 I think MailChimp has the right balance of power and simplicity.
 The concepts here apply adding any code to your WordPress site to varying degrees, so you can mentally stretch them to include other newsletter tools if that’s your preference.)

-Overview: … more … “Adding a MailChimp Newsletter Signup Form to Your WordPress Theme”
+Overview: Continue reading “Adding a MailChimp Newsletter Signup Form to Your WordPress Theme”

 Big fan of WordPress.
 I use it for all my sites and for Spinhead’s clients’ sites as well.
 As a writer you’ll note the correct use of apostrophes in that sentence.
 (See below for the difference between WordPress.com and WordPress.org and trust me, you want to know this.)